MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 Use the following steps to associate the cloud-hosted site list with Microsoft Edge.

 1. To configure devices to use the Fabrikam – all users list example, go to the site list contents page and copy the **Site list ID**.
-2. For the device group you pick, select **Enabled** and enter the**Site list ID** in the Configure the Enterprise Mode Cloud Site List policy.
+2. For the device group you pick, select **Enabled** and enter the **Site list ID** in the Configure the Enterprise Mode Cloud Site List policy.
 3. You can run **gpupdate/force** from  the Command Prompt to update the device with the policy or wait for the group policy to take effect.
 After the policy is updated, you can verify that Microsoft Edge is reading the cloud site list by going to [edge://compat/enterprise](edge://compat/enterprise).
 You need to be signed into Microsoft Edge.

+> [!NOTE]
+> After publishing a site list the first time and updating group policy, you need to restart Microsoft Edge.
+Wait 60 seconds or select the Force Update button on [edge://compat/eneterprise](edge://compat/eneterprise).
+When publishing updates to an already associated site list, there may be an older version of the site list in the cache.
+This entry will be refreshed after 60 seconds.
+For more information, see [What happens if users log out of Microsoft Edge?](#what-happens-if-users-log-out-of-microsoft-edge).

 ## Manage site list content on the Microsoft 365 Admin Center